Agent Skills: Adversarial Debate

 Output Format

-Use clear headers for each speaker:
+Use clear headers for each round and speaker:

 ## Opening Arguments